 Now, in 2020, when we did the global survey and this was right before the pandemic hit, the predominant sentiment that we received was that—and again, 69% of the leaders fell in that category—that technology leaders not only need to provide a reliable, safe, secure, resilient environment, not only do they need to be cocreators and partners, but more and more the expectation was for tech leaders to really drive business change, to drive transformation efforts, rethinking the future of the business.
 So the 2020 survey really highlighted that element.

 And then post–COVID-19, as we’ve had many of those conversations with CIOs, it has felt like that expectation has been accelerated many times, that not only are CIOs expected to be change instigators, they’re expected to really drive change end-to-end from envisioning to execution.

-Tanya: I want to pull back for a moment from the actual technology leaders and look at the organizations.
-Anh, can you give us an idea of what we see in these high performing digital organizations?
+Tanya: I want to pull back for a moment from the actual technology leaders and look at the organisations.
+Anh, can you give us an idea of what we see in these high performing digital organisations?

-Anh: First and foremost, they were very much focused on growth as a top priority–not just hunkering down and conserving or being cost conscious, but really on how to grow the organizations.
+Anh: First and foremost, they were very much focussed on growth as a top priority–not just hunkering down and conserving or being cost conscious, but really on how to grow the organisations.
 They do that through a focus on both customer and on innovation, [but] how do they concentrate on their customers?
 How did they continue to figure out ways to innovate for their customers in order to grow their business?
 Second, they have engaged leadership.
-They have board members who are tech savvy, who are engaged in technology conversations, who understand technology at a level where they understand the importance and the value that technology brings for their organization.
-Finally, they have tech leaders who are really part of shaping that future and that strategy for the organization.
-They’re not just executors of the organization.
+They have board members who are tech savvy, who are engaged in technology conversations, who understand technology at a level where they understand the importance and the value that technology brings for their organisation.
+Finally, they have tech leaders who are really part of shaping that future and that strategy for the organisation.
+They’re not just executors of the organisation.